openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 User Workload Monitoring was designed to be primarily used by customers for monitoring their own workloads.
 Managed services are discouraged from using this stack since they could easily get DOS-ed by high cardinality data from end-users.
 Similarly, the configuration of the Prometheus instance itself and Alerting and Routing, would be shared with customers and other managed service owners.

-As a result, each MTOs currently needs to deploy its own self-developed monitoring solutions alongside its service.
+As a result, each MTO currently needs to deploy its own self-developed monitoring solutions alongside its service.
 Current options like [Prometheus Operator](https://operatorhub.io/operator/prometheus) (PO) through OLM provide inital value, but they require expertise on how to build a full-fledged monitoring stack with multi-tenancy and high availability in mind (RBAC proxies, HA, Thanos Querier, Ruler etc.).
 This imposes an extra cost on teams developing and maintaining a managed service and increases time-to-market for new services.